 One of the keys to nutritional success when you follow the Osteoporosis Reversal Program lies in preparation and moderation.
 The recipes presented above can all be made ahead of time and stored in your refrigerator or even frozen.
 They can be pulled out with little notice when a friend is visiting or when you are attending an event where less nutritious food will be available.

-Our companion cookbook to the Osteoporosis Reversal Program, Bone Appétit contains bone-healthy breakfast, lunch, dinner and dessert recipes that can be prepared and enjoyed later.
+Our companion cookbook to the Osteoporosis Reversal Program, Bone Appétit contains 100% bone-healthy and gluten-free breakfast, lunch, dinner and dessert recipes that can be prepared and enjoyed later.
 Strawberry Muffins, Exotic Quinoa, Zesty Zucchini Sticks, Mambo-Jambo Salad, “Fool Me Twice” Burgers, and many more are a few examples of such dishes.
 Bone Appétit provides you with the tools you need to ensure that building healthy bones never means you are missing out.

 Eat Your Way to Stronger Bones!